Medical expert of the article

 Physical examination

-- Physical examination is the primary tool for the diagnosis of abdominal trauma.
-With the proper organization of the examination and certain skills, a physical examination takes about 5 minutes.
-To optimize time costs, from the point of view of the importance for the patient's clinical condition, it is recommended that the examination be performed sequentially.
+- Physical examination is the primary tool for diagnosing abdominal trauma.
+With proper organization of the examination and certain skills, physical examination takes about 5 minutes.
+To optimize time costs, from the point of view of importance for the clinical condition of the victim, it is recommended to conduct the examination sequentially.

 - Neurological status (neurological deficit).
-It is necessary to assess objectively the degree of neurological deficit (as early as possible before the administration of sedatives or analgesics).
+It is necessary to objectively assess the degree of neurological deficit (as early as possible before the administration of sedatives or analgesics).

 Laboratory research